 The estimated fair value of the Tranche Rights was determined using a probability-weighted present value model that considered the probability of closing a tranche, the estimated future value of Series A redeemable convertible preferred stock at each closing and the investment required at each closing.
 Future values were converted to present value using a discount rate appropriate for probability-adjusted cash flows.
 The Tranche Rights were initially recorded as a liability of \$7.8 million.
 The Company remeasured the liability on each subsequent balance sheet date and prior to settlement and issuance of shares in connection with the Second Closing, which occurred on June 1, 2020.

 Series B Preferred Stock

-As of March 31, 2021, 78,222,173 shares of Series B redeemable convertible preferred stock ("Series B Preferred Stock") were authorized, issued and outstanding.
-These shares were issued for a purchase price of \$0.92 per share.
+The Series B Preferred Stock shares were issued for a purchase price of \$0.92 per share.
 The issuance resulted in cash proceeds of \$71.8 million, net of issuance costs of \$0.3 million.